pypa/abi3audit/README.md

   if that function was introduced in 3.6.
 This is *not* a false positive (it is an ABI version mismatch), but it's *generally* not a source of bugs.

+* `abi3audit` checks both the "local" and "external" symbols for each extension, for formats that support both.
+It does this to catch symbols that have been inlined, such as `_Py_DECREF`.
+However, if the extension's symbol table has been stripped, these may be missed.

 ## Licensing

 `abi3audit` is licensed under the MIT license.